International tax

 Way forward

-Internationally speaking have always been unorthodox.
+Internationally speaking the Dutch tax qualification rules have always been unorthodox.
 This has resulted in complexity and quite some hybrid mismatch situations.
 In that sense, the proposed rules are a welcome change which may help simplify the Dutch tax system.
 However, for existing structures, one should carefully assess the consequences of this proposal as this may lead to (adverse) tax consequences.

 Questions